 Retaliation After Sexual Harassment in the Workplace

 Employees should not have to fear speaking out against harassment.
 It is illegal for any employer to terminate, discipline, or otherwise retaliate against an employee who reports, complains, files a charge, or participates in an investigation regarding sexual harassment.
 This applies to both internal and EEOC claims.
 If you complained about harassment and were fired, denied privileges, or demoted as a result, you may be able to file a separate sexual harassment retaliation charge.

 N.J.S.A. §10:5-12(d); Craig v.
 Suburban Cablevision, Inc., 140 N.J.
 623, 639-630 (1995).

 Employers’ Responsibility to Ensure a Safe Work Environment

-As with a number of other industries, the #MeToo movement has brought attention to the issue and the need for reform in the field.
+As with a number of other industries, the #MeToo movement has brought attention to this issue in the medical field, and the need for reform.
 Employers in healthcare have a number of legal responsibilities when it comes to preventing, detecting, and remedying sexual harassment in order to ensure a safe work environment.
 This includes ensuring that there is a zero-tolerance policy which includes written protocols and a: